-This pair of Lotus Fire Fans are a beautiful way to mesmerize your audience and friends with your fire spinning.
-These medium-sized fire fans have 5 heads arranged in a classic Lotus shape with easily replaceable Kevlar or Ceramic wicks.
-These Lotus Fire Fans are lightweight, well balanced, sturdy and the ceramic wicks burn exceptionally bright, right down to their very ends.
-The Lotus Fire Fan has a spinning ring that’s perfect for hand, and even work for finger fire spinning.
-Lotus Fire Fans are constructed from thick steel rod so you won’t harm your hands.
+This pair of Lotus Fire Fans are medium-sized fire fans have 5 heads arranged in a classic Lotus shape with easily replaceable Kevlar wicks.
+These Lotus Fire Fans are lightweight, well balanced, and feature pure Kevlar wicks that burn exceptionally bright!
+Central spinning ring is perfect for all hand sizes, and even works for finger fire spinning.
+Our Lotus Fire Fans are constructed from welded steel rod, with thicker diameter steel at the center ring, providing durability & comfort!
 When you’re fire fan spinning for hours, why not make it comfortable!
 There’s also a welded half-ring that lets you hold the fan tight when you aren’t spinning it.
 There are two ring diameters to choose from, since hand sizes differ.

 - (2) Black Powder-Coated Steel Fire Fans with 5 Wick Heads

 - Hardened Spring Steel Frame so your fan has a long-life.

 - Spinning Ring with Half-Ring allows for easy hand and finger spinning, increasing the range of your fire spinning movements.

 - Black Powder-Coated Finish creates an illusion that your fire is floating or spinning in space.

 - Replaceable Kevlar Wicks crafted to burn long and bright.